The Confidential Compute Enclave Becomes the Confessional

 First, name what is protected.
 Prompts, retrieved documents, embeddings, logs, model weights, fine-tuning data, outputs, and monitoring traces have different exposure paths.
 "Confidential AI" should not be a blanket label.

-Second, publish attestation evidence.
-Users and auditors need to know what code, model version, policy layer, and runtime configuration were measured before secrets were released.
+Third, publish attestation evidence.
+Users and auditors need to know what code, model version, policy layer, firmware, hardware class, runtime configuration, and verifier policy were measured before secrets were released.

-Fifth, log without betraying the room.
+Seventh, log without betraying the room.
 Audit trails should prove what happened without recreating the sensitive payloads the enclave was supposed to protect.
+For consequential workflows, the receipt should include the route, model, attestation state, policy version, and action record without retaining full human disclosures by default.

 What This Changes